RODNEY ASBURY WALKER (1910-1986)

-1948 - The West House, aka Case Study House 18, 199 Chautauqua Boulevard, Pacific Palisades CA. Sold in 1948 to C. J. Adreste.
-Sold in the 1990s to Leo and Franches Nathanson who added a one-story addition.
+1948 - The Rav and Pearl A. West House, aka Case Study House 18A, 199 Chautauqua Boulevard, Pacific Palisades CA. Sold in 1948 to C. J. Adreste.
+Sold in the 1990s to Leo and Frances Nathanson who added an addition in 1994.
 Gordon Olschlager did repairs after the Northridge earthquake.
 Sold in 2015 to the Yetta Levitas and S. Wilsterman Trust.
 Last four photos by Michael Locke.
 For sale in 2023.

 1948 - The Clarence M. and Geneva Schindele House, 2664 Glendower Avenue, Los Angeles CA. Sold to Fred Criss.
 Remodeled in 1990 by architect Scott Vauhan.
 Sold in the late 1990s to Frank Masi.
 Photo by Michael Locke.

 1948 - The Geneva Fulton House, aka Timkham House, 8489 Hollywood Boulevard, Los Angeles CA. Sold around 1950 to Kenneth O. and Sigrid Timkham.
 Sold to Todd Y. Pratt.
 Sold in 1992 to Robert A. Black.
 Sold in 2007 to Kieran and Michele Mulroney.

 1949 - The Robert Welden House, 3678 Alta Mesa Drive, Studio City CA. Rodney Walker and Dorothea Walker lived here briefly.
 Sold to Christopher Bruno.
 Sold in 2015 to Cynthia Pfeiffer.
 Has been altered.
 Bottom photo by Michael Locke.

 1949 - The Leonard and Betty Asher House, 3499 North Beverly Glen Boulevard, Sherman Oaks CA. Sold in 2013 to Ian Montone.
 Sold in 2021 to Pip Tompkin.
 Top two photos by Cameron Carothers; bottom three photos by Michael Locke.

 1950 - The Rodney and Dorothea Walker House, 15154 Mulholland Drive, Los Angeles CA. Sold in 1953 to the Tille family.
 Sold in 2016 to David Wertheimer.
 Sold in 2021 to Ronald Wesley Goldberg.